Brand Names: Dazidox, Endocodone, ETH-Oxydose, Oxaydo, Oxecta, OxyCONTIN, Oxyfast, OxyIR, Percolone, Roxicodone, Roxicodone Intensol, Xtampza ER

 What are the possible side effects of oxycodone?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using oxycodone and call your doctor at once if you have:
+Call your doctor at once if you have:

 - seizure (convulsions);

-- severe weakness or dizziness; or
+- severe constipation; or

 Common side effects may include:

-- dizziness, headache, tired feeling;
+- drowsiness, headache, dizziness, tired feeling; or

-- dry mouth;
+- dry mouth; or